Last year, life was going so well for Amber Portwood it felt like a good time to mend some fences.

 After all, she reasoned, this was something she wanted.
 With Baier, she used her borderline personality and bipolar disorder diagnosis as a reason why they couldn't have kids.
 "I can get pregnant, but it would mess up the fetus," she explained on an episode of the MTV hit.
 "If I do not have medication, I will not be normal.
 I would have...crazy mood swings.

 But with Glennon, she took a chance, weaning herself off her medication.
 "I needed to see where I was in my head," she explained to Us Weekly, "and it's a beautiful thing because I just feel better.
 I feel happier and not so depressed."
 (She's since resumed a medication "that's safe for pregnant women" she told the outlet.)

 Being with Glennon, the man she credits with easing her post-Baier depression, has been her healthiest union to date.
 Any squabbling, say, over whether they should learn the gender of their baby, can be attributed to pregnancy hormones, says the founder of online boutique Forever Haute.
-And as they inch toward her May due date, they're proving to be a strong team with Glennon scrambling for ways to ease her nausea and helping to renovate her Indiana home with new carpet, flooring and a custom nursery.
+And as they inched toward her May due date, they proved to be a strong team with Glennon scrambling for ways to ease her nausea and helping to renovate her Indiana home with new carpet, flooring and a custom nursery.

 He's proven just as adept at fatherhood, she told Us Weekly, making sure to care for both James and his mom.
 "He was afraid of postpartum depression," she said, "so he's always checking up on me.
 He just wants to make sure I'm loved.
 It's almost too perfect."